 1. Preheat oven to 350°F. Lightly coat an 8- x 4-inch loaf pan with cooking spray.

-2. Using a whisk or electric mixer, combine the banana, oil, sugar, egg, vanilla and sour cream in a large bowl until smooth.
+2. Using a whisk or electric mixer, combine the banana, oil, sugar, egg, vanilla and yogurt in a large bowl until smooth.

 3. In another bowl, combine both flours, baking powder and baking soda.
 With a wooden spoon, stir the dry mixture into the banana mixture until the dry ingredients are just moistened.
 Fold in the chocolate chips.

 4. Pour into the prepared pan and bake for about 30 to 35 minutes or until a tester inserted in the middle of the loaf comes out clean.
-Let the loaf cool in the pan on a wire rack before removing and slicing into 8 slices.
+Let the loaf cool in the pan on a wire rack before removing.

 1 large egg